MkItReignn/CaveStory-Remake/README.md

 # CaveStory-Remake

-A Cavestory Remake using SDL2, SDL_2 and StinyXML.
+A Cavestory Remake using SDL2, SDL_2 and tinyXML.